GovAlta/ui-components/contributing.md

 ### The Process

 Here is an overview of our contribution process.
-Written instructions for bugs and features can be found linked below.
+Specific instructions for bugs and features can be found linked below.
 ```mermaid
 graph TD
 subgraph Content Author